 Accounting students have high rates of job placement, graduate school acceptance and starting salaries -- well above the national average.

-Many accounting undergraduates also pursue also pursue a master's in accounting, which can they earn a BS and MS in five years.
+Many accounting students pursue Binghamton's five-year program in which they earn both a bachelor’s and master's degree in accounting.
 It's one of best ways for students to maximize their education and gain advanced skills for accounting in areas of high demand like internal audit, forensic accounting and accounting information systems.

 Top employers continuously recruit our students.
 We are the number-one provider of new hires for PwC and EY in New York City.
 In addition to PwC, EY, KPMG and Deloitte, our students are sought out by companies including American Express, Brevet Capital, Goldman Sachs, Jefferies, IBM, JPMorgan, Morgan Stanley, Citi, RSM US, Grant Thornton, ZenithOptimedia, Bank of America and Protiviti.